Top Four Reasons to be a Criminologist

-Birmingham City University not only have a wide range of Criminology courses, but our School of Social Sciences is also home to the Centre for Applied Criminology, which every year conducts cutting edge research on a variety of criminal areas.
+Birmingham City University not only has a wide range of Criminology courses, but our Crime and Society Research Centre conducts cutting edge research into a variety of criminal justice subjects.

 Criminologists have helped shed light on the deep lying reasons why some people choose to break the law, exploring the social, economic and psychological circumstances behind these decisions.
 Criminology also explores rehabilitation, researching the best methods for reeducating and rehabilitating offenders so they can rejoin society as a reformed person.
 All of this helps to add further understanding to the otherwise one-note coverage seen on TV and in newspapers.

 Taking on opinions in the media is just one of the ways your work as a criminologist can have a positive impact on the world.
 Another is a little more direct – your research can really help your local community.

 Criminologists often work alongside local law enforcement, security companies, prisons and outreach programmes when working on their research, to ensure their findings are as relevant as possible to those who can go on to use the research to improve how they tackle crime.
 This means your work can directly help improve the lives of those living in your area.